jorrete/django-staticfiles-vite/README.md

 # django-staticfiles-vite (POC)

 This package explores the integration of [vitejs](https://vitejs.dev/) as static asset provider during development.
-It serves (and process accordingly with vitejs configuration).
+It serves (and process accordingly with vitejs configuration) static assets.
 It is able to use imports (js and css) with the django static path like you would use in a django template, allowing to split js and css assets with in third party apps.
 When using collectstatic in deployment the assets are compiled with vitejs.

 # Status